Pressio/SHAW/website/content/index.rst

               We remark that these are 1D models in the sense that they only depend on the radial distance.
               Given the modularity of the code, one can easily add other material models.

-	    * The code can be used to simulate the wave dynamics in another planet: this involves creating the grid and adding a suitable material model for that planet.
+	    * The modular strucuture of the code makes it easy to simulate the wave dynamics in another planet/axisymmetric body: one just has to create a grid suitable for that planet, and a suitable material model.

     .. container:: m-row